Shane Byrne (motorcyclist): Back to Britain 2

 Byrne returned to the British Superbike Championship in 2011 with Lincolnshire-based HM Plant Honda alongside Japanese rider and three-time British Superbike Champion Ryuichi Kiyonari.

-In 2012, he made a return to Paul Bird Motorsport along with Stuart Easton.
+In 2012, Byrne made a return to Paul Bird Motorsport along with Stuart Easton.

 In 2016, the Paul Bird Motorsport team switched from Kawasaki machinery to Ducati.
 Byrne competed in British Superbike Championship on a fully factory supported Ducati Panigale R sponsored by Be Wiser Insurance.

 After racing

-After serious injury ended his immediate participation in motorcycle sport, Byrne started to work as a race-weekend commentator.
+After a serious injury ended his immediate participation in motorcycle sport, Byrne started to work as a race-weekend commentator.

-In a 2021 interview, he confirmed he had not made any firm decision not to again participate, and that his confidence in his long-term recovery had been impacted by the UK's emergency reaction to COVID-19 where hospital specialists were redeployed into other areas of need, hence he was 'on hold' until further treatment was available.
+In a 2021 interview, Byrne confirmed he had not made any firm decision not to again participate, and that his confidence in his long-term recovery had been impacted by the UK's emergency reaction to COVID-19 where hospital specialists were redeployed into other areas of need, hence he was 'on hold' until further treatment was available.

 Byrne has established a partnership and new sports management consultancy business with fellow television presenter Matt Roberts to mentor and progress young motorcycle racers.
 Matt Roberts co-wrote Byrne's book released in 2020 entitled Unshakeable.

 In February 2022, it was announced that Byrne would be appearing in future episodes of The Late Brake Show, a YouTube Channel hosted by Jonny Smith.
 Byrne will be a guest presenter to ride and review motorcycles, with the first episode eponymously entitled 'Byrne Out'.

 Byrne is manager and mentor to superbike racer Bradley Ray, who won the 2022 BSB Championship and is contracted to ride in European rounds of World Superbikes for 2023.